 - Sudden severe headache with no known cause.
 In circumstances where strokes are caused by bleeding within the brain, such as a leaking aneurism, the brain may swell within the skull and cause a headache.
 This is also a common symptom in patients who have a blood clot within the brain.
 A headache often develops in the area of the brain where the bleed or clot has developed.
 While many people suffer from frequent headaches, a stroke inducing headache is sudden and extremely severe.
 It may feel different from any headache you have encountered in the past.
 Do not delay in seeking a medical evaluation of these symptoms.

 When medical professionals fail stroke patients, obtain representation from a medical malpractice lawyer in Washington D.C. or Maryland

 If you are experiencing any of these symptoms, we urge you to seek medical attention as quickly as possible.
 It can mean the difference between life and death for you or a loved one.
 While we hope that every stroke patient will receive excellent medical care, we know that this, unfortunately, is not always the case.
-If the physician or hospital staff fails to correctly diagnose your symptoms or provide you with timely treatment, contact the Washington DC and Baltimore medical malpractice lawyers of Schochor and Staton, P.A. at 410-234-1000 to discuss your legal remedies.
+If the physician or hospital staff fails to correctly diagnose your symptoms or provide you with timely treatment, contact the Washington DC and Baltimore medical malpractice lawyers of Schochor, Staton, Goldberg, and Cardea, P.A. at 410-234-1000 to discuss your legal remedies.